Room service: Standards

 Organizations tend to have their own standards for room service, as there are no universally held best practices as they differ from business to business and the best practice depends on the guest's perspective, but generally it can be considered the guest's ability to order a meal, the meal being prepared and be served the product in the privacy of their own room as to maximize the customers comfort.

 Occupations

 A variety of hotel staff categories work on room service.

 Hotel management

 The role of hotel management in regards to room service is to ensure guest satisfaction and to address any complaints and queries that may arise.
-Their responsibilities also include recruiting, training and supervising staff, they also manage the budget to maintain financial records, planning maintenance, events and the bookings for rooms, promotions and marketing.
+Their responsibilities also include recruiting, training and supervising staff, and they also manage the budget to maintain financial records, planning maintenance, events and the bookings for rooms, promotions and marketing.

 Restaurant manager

 In addition to making guests feel welcome and providing an enjoyable dining experience, restaurant managers are responsible for processing room service orders accurately and efficiently and ensuring compliance of the relevant health and safety regulations.
 The restaurant manager is responsible for recruiting, training, supervising staff, managing budgets, menu planning, greeting customer and handling the customers complaints and inquires.